realA10001986/Time-Circuits-Display/README.md

 - "nmon.mp3".
 Played when enabling night mode by holding "4"
 - "nmoff.mp3".
 Played when disabling night might by holding "5"
 - "startup.mp3".
 Played when the clock is connected to power and finished booting

+If a file is not found on the SD card, the default file from SPIFFS (flash) will be played.

+The files "nmon2.mp3", "nmoff2.mp3", "alarm2.mp3" are the versions I prefer, but they are to be considered somewhat "inofficial" ;) In order to use them, they need to be renamed to "nmon.mp3", "nmoff.mp3" and "alarm.mp3" respectively.

+**Custom Sounds**

+If the SD card holds a file named "hour.mp3", this file will be played every hour, on the hour.

+If the SD card holds files named "key3.mp3" and/or "key6.mp3", these files will be played if you hold the "3"/"6" key for 2 seconds.